mathijs81/nft-info/README.md

-# Nft Info: An easy way to create customizable pages about NFTs
+# NFT Info: An easy way to create customizable pages about NFTs

 Submission for the BuildQuest hackathon 2022.